ryanhansen2222/ryanhansen2222.github.io/index.md

 8. Research: Find some Modeling, pattern finding, or other theory problem that is super interesting and meaningful
 9. I Really want to travel around the world and find people with interesting jobs and interview them to see what they like and dislike about their career.
 I hope to find something perfect for me that way, and maybe make indecision obsolete.
 10. Get a wild job
+11. Resin Mobius Strip in a cube (Paper covered in resin)
+12. buy a ton of magnets - make a float key holder - rocks in it and everything.
+13. Water features
+14. Plants (Cactus)

 ## Research
 My hope is to use abstract math like category theory and topology, apply it to some phenomena, and notice that certain abstract properties happen to be very meaningful.